-Read on to learn whether or not a kit home might be the right investment for you.
+Read on to learn whether or not a modular home might tick all your boxes.

 Remember the Sears mail-order kit homes?
 The catalog, debuting in 1908, offered all the materials and blueprints to build a house.
-Sears is estimated to have sold around 75,000 kit houses by the time the catalog was discontinued, in 1940.
-Many of the homes are still standing.
+Sears is estimated to have sold around 75,000 kit houses by the time the catalog was discontinued in 1940.

-These days, kit houses come in a huge variety of designs and styles, from one-room log cabins to three-bedroom homes with sleek, contemporary designs.
-Many companies offer a menu of layout options, or buyers may be able to customize the features of a kit home before it’s sent to the construction location.
+Modular houses come in a huge variety of designs and styles, from accessory dwelling units, or ADUs, to three-bedroom homes with sleek, contemporary designs.
+Many companies offer a menu of layout options, or buyers may be able to customize the features.

 Recommended: Guide to Buying, Selling, and Updating Your Home